Gin & Tonic has been a trending Highball cocktail for the past couple of years, and it is also a perfect cocktail for summer days.

 A Special Mention - The Gin and Tonic Tasting Glass

-The glass factory Eisch has created a special Gin and Tonic tasting glass.
-It's designed to be the perfect vessel to taste gin purely.
-And it’s also perfect for drinking a Gin and tonic.
-Here’s how it works.
+The glass factory Eisch has created a tailored Gin and Tonic tasting glass.
+It's designed to be the perfect vessel to taste the spirit neat.
+But it also works when drinking a Gin and Tonic.

-The wider opening also lets you add a couple of ice cubes before you pour tonic water.
-The glass is made to offer a different taste with every sip you take.
-The trick is to add tonic water gradually.
-Like that, you create a new balance between spirit and mixer with every sip until you reach your perfect proportions.
-A fascinating approach to a Gin and Tonic glass.
+The glass is designed to create a different taste with every sip you take.
+Like that, you have a new balance between spirit and Tonic until you reach the perfect proportions.
+It's a clever approach to a Gin and Tonic glass.

-The Gin and Tonic tasting glass obviously is great for tastings.
-But for serving some delicious Gin and Tonics, I would recommend getting some Copa glasses as well as long drink glasses.
-They work excellent with a Gin and Tonic and can be used for many other drinks as well.
+The Gin and Tonic tasting glass is brilliant for tastings.
+But for serving some amazing Gin and Tonics, I recommend getting Copa glasses and/or long drink glasses.

-As you know, in my personal opinion, the Copa is the best Gin and Tonic glass.
-It's elegant, can carry lots of ice, offers room for garnish and botanicals, and it simply screams Summertime G&T. But everyone is different.
-Therefore, I handpicked glasses I do recommend in every style for you.
+As I said already, for me, the Copa is the best Gin and Tonic glass.
+It's elegant, can carry lots of ice, offers room for garnish and botanicals, and it simply screams Summertime G&T.

 Gin and Tonic Glass recommendations